rkgofiitk/academic-issues.github.io/Topics/ForeignUniversities.md

 our education system will collapse.
 I have seen many private players in the higher education system of India.
 Some good institutions are coming up, but they are only a few.
 Profits drive most private players.
 They are more concerned only about revenue receipt than anything else.
 Faculty is the least priority for these institutions.
 They accept students as long as the pockets of the parents are deeper.
-Except for a handful of institutions like BITS, Shivnader, Jindal, Jaypee, Munjal, Ashoka and Bennett, all private institutions, prefer to act like teenagers' creches.
+Except for a handful of institutions like BITS, Shivnader, Jindal, Jaypee, Munjal, Ashoka, and Bennett, all private institutions, prefer to act like teenagers' creches.

-The cost (faculty and support staff salaries, infrastructure, recurring expenses) will be substantially low for foreign university campuses in
+The cost (faculty and support staff salaries, infrastructure, recurring expenses) will be substantially lower for foreign university campuses in
-India.
+India than that in their country of origin.
 However, they may not charge a fee under USD 20k.
+It would lead to an across-the-board cost increase for undergraduate studies in the country and make it unaffordable.
+The students will start their careers with huge loan burdens like in the US.
 On the other hand, it may affect IITs, IISc, and IISERs as many potentially talented faculty candidates will get hired by foreign universities with better salaries.
 So, it is a lose-lose proposition for HEIs in India.
 The UGC may have factored this problem in their draft proposal for allowing foreign universities to set up shops in India.

 The UGC preferred to exercise little control over state universities.
 Most state universities are in shamble; these have become dens of undesirable politicians and lumpen elements.
 Even some of the central universities suffer from the same curse.
 It has affected the overall scenario of higher